1iveowl/SocketLite.PCL/README.md

-#SocketLite Xamarin PCL
+#SocketLite.PCL

+### Supports Xamarin Forms on Windows 10/UWP, iOS and Andriod

-This project is a fork that build upon the fantastic work done one [Socket for PCL](https://github.com/rdavisau/sockets-for-pcl).
+This project is a fork that build upon the fantastic work done with [Socket for PCL](https://github.com/rdavisau/sockets-for-pcl).

 Why this fork?
 Two reasons: